usmcamgrimm/usmcamgrimm/README.md

 ### Android Development

-Android custom ROMs and graphics design launched my love for wcode, and made me realize I could make a career of something I enjoy.
+Android custom ROMs and graphics design launched my love for code, and made me realize I could make a career of something I enjoy.
 I've built custom frameworks, themes, and kernels.
 I have designed logos for developer teams and created hundreds of wallpapers.

 <p align="center">